 Being confronted with a diagnosis of HE can be overwhelming.
 HE will affect your quality of life and will impact your whole family.
 Because HE can affect your memory, concentration and thinking ability, it's best to discuss your illness with your family and whenever possible bring a family member with you to your appointments.

 Keep in mind that sometimes the changes or symptoms of HE are so minimal that your family or friends might notice them before you do.
 So it's good to have someone with you who can help fill in the gaps about your symptoms and medical history.
+You may also need help communicating with your healthcare providers, keeping your medical appointments, getting the necessary lab tests and eating an appropriate diet.

 Taking care of your brain during your illness is extremely important.
 Some of the symptoms of HE, like anxiety, confusion and forgetfulness may interfere with your ability to keep up and follow your treatment regimen, and you may need to ask a family member to help you.
 It is important to take your medication as prescribed by your doctor.

 It is important to control and prevent episodes of HE as much as possible because numerous episodes of HE can lead to permanent brain damage.
 For this reason, it is extremely important to take care of your brain during your illness by following the instruction given by your doctor.